deanturpin/thelaststraw/readme.md

 ball](images/rubberband_ball.jpg).)
 In fact they sell lots of herbs and [spices](images/lemongrass_taj.jpg) that you often don't see loose.
 They also offer an interesting cheese alternative in a reusable jar: labneh.
 It's a beautifully sour strained yoghurt that you can spread on your toast.
-And their Vatika soap bars come in a card box (no inner plastic bag).
+Taj has [loose apricots](images/apricots_taj.jpg) - rare source of loose dry fruit - and their Vatika soap bars come in a card box (no inner plastic bag).

+Taj hack: they don't offer paper bags unless you're buying a takeaway curry.
+But the bread section has paper baguette bags hanging up so use them!

 ## Bluebird Tea Company
 A fantastic selection of loose tea and tea-supping accoutrements.
 10% discount